 G-Computation, SUR, and Adjusted Permutation

 The QMG memo on categorical methods recommends supplementing mlogit models with G-computation to calculate p-values and estimates on p-values.
-This memo was written with a SAS workflow in mind and has not yet been updated with the equivalent R mdethods.
+This memo was written with a SAS workflow in mind and has not yet been updated with the equivalent R methods.
 Notably, this method uses a bootstrap estimate of standard error when calculating its Wald statistic which can dramatically increase the runtime of the calculation as the model specification and data increases in complexity.
 Until this method is written and tested in R, I would recommend consulting the DSB/QMG for assistance in setting this up.

 The QMG has also tested a variety of other methods for dealing with categorical response variables.
 Their overall recommendation was to use either seemingly unrelated regression (SUR), mlogit with G-computation (which offers the most power), or adjusted permutation testing (Porter et al., 2013).
 These methods have not yet been rigorously implemented and tested in R by the QMG or DSB yet but I offer brief explanations and avenues for further exploration of their implementation.

 Seemingly unrelated regression (SUR) which was driven in SAS by the SYSLIN procedure fits linear models with dummy response variables and then performs an F-test that that the treatment coefficients are zero.
 Here I use the systemfit package to perform this analysis.
-First we create a dummy variable off our categorical response variable.
+First we create a dummy variable of our categorical response variable.

 sim_data_robust_reg_dummied <- sim_data_robust_reg %>% fastDummies::dummy_cols("favAnimals", remove_selected_columns = TRUE)